WordPress Plugins For Managing WordPress Post Revisions

 (Optimize Database after Deleting Revisions)

-This plugin is similar to the one described above.
-It not only lets you prune unnecessary revisions of posts and pages (it also lets you keep an ’x’ amount of the most recent revisions) and checks if your WP database tables need cleaning and optimization, it also lets you do maintenance tasks like:
+The Optimize Database plugin not only lets you remove unnecessary revisions of posts and pages (with the option to keep an ’x’ amount of the most recent revisions) and checks if the WordPress database needs optimization, it also lets you do the following:

-- Exclude certain tables and/or specific posts/pages from cleaning and optimization
+• Exclude selected tables or even specific posts/pages from optimization

-(Optimize Database after Deleting Revisions WordPress Plugin – Settings Panel)
+(Optimize Database after Deleting Revisions – WordPress Plugin Settings)

 For more details, go here: Optimize Database after Deleting Revisions – WordPress Plugin